Esri/cityengine-sdk/README.md

 The archives are available for download at the corresponding github release page.
 See installation instructions below for details.

+## CityEngine SDK Releases
+- v1.1.1407 [TODO: put link to release page]
+- v1.0.1209

+## Installation Instructions
+1. Clone or download this repository
+2. Download the SDK binary archive from the release page (TODO: link)
+3. Donwload the SDK example data archive from the release page (TODO: link)
+4. Unzip the archives into the cloned repository (the examples will work out of the box in this way).

+## Examples
+This repository contains a number of source code examples.
+Each example contains a README with detailed instructions how to build and use it.

+A quick overview:
+- prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
+- prt4maya: wraps the SDK into a plugin for Autodesk Maya
+- stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.

 ## General Software Requirements
 Please note that the individual example READMEs may include further requirements.